shaddowking/Racing_game/README.md

 in the main menu there is alo a quit button that will shut down the game but it only works in a build and not in the unity edditor.

 sorces:
-the oly sorce i used in this project was a granade tutorial from brakise to learn how to push enything away from the player the rest of the code i new befor making the game.
+the oly sorce i used in this project was a granede tutorial from brakise to learn how to push enything away from the player the rest of the code i knew befor making the game.

 https://www.youtube.com/watch?v=BYL6JtUdEY0